 Helping Student Leaders Succeed Since 2015

-The Cream City Foundation LGBTQ+ Scholarship Program was founded in 2015 to support lesbian, gay, bisexual transgender, queer+ and allied student leaders in Southeastern Wisconsin.
+The Cream City Foundation LGBTQ+ Scholarship Program was founded in 2015 to support lesbian, gay, bisexual transgender, queer+, and allied student leaders in Southeastern Wisconsin.

-The 2018 LGBTQ+ Scholarship Program application period is now closed.
+The 2019 LGBTQ+ Scholarship Program application period is now closed.
 Thank you for your submissions.
 For more information please contact Cream City Foundation at 414-225-0244.